 The circulation of counterfeit drugs has plagued healthcare.
 Blockchain benefits like product tracking and quality assessment prevent counterfeit medicines from circulating and ensure that medical institutions use the drug’s standards to supply safe treatment.

 To store the records effectively & keep track of the medical data and numbers of patients using Blockchain technology.
 The use of distributed systems allows the exchange of data with the next level of security while reducing the administrative costs that current systems impose.

 Increase the ability of interoperability between clinics, hospitals, doctors, laboratories, and other healthcare providers.
 The patient information request has stored a record of the origin and keeps it secure from other threats.

 Furthermore, Blockchain systems can simplify the record-sharing process and give patients higher accessibility and transparency regarding their health information.
-In some circumstances, requiring validation of modifications made to patient documents ensures the accuracy of the records.
+In some circumstances, verifying patient documents’ modifications ensures the records’ accuracy.
 If done correctly, this verification can provide an extra layer of security that secures against humankind error or deliberate forgery.